 Have a pocketful of sweets to give to those poor street urchins there.
 One sweet to them is like a major treat to us.
 You will be rewarded with genuine toothy smiles from them.

 Although Nepal is relatively crime free, it is still best to be on your guard against any suspicious characters lurking around.
 You can never tell if the clean shaven gentleman eyeing your expensive camera or video recorder is going to run off with it in an instant.

 All said and done, Nepal is a beautiful country, relatively speaking.
-It's people are friendly and courteous and as religion is their main occupation, you can have an enjoyable time there, but still caution is required as in any country, bad hats do exist. over 6 years ago
+It's people are friendly and courteous and as religion is their main occupation, you can have an enjoyable time there, but still caution is required as in any country, bad hats do exist. about 9 years ago

 Oh yes, do not wear shorts when visiting temples, no bare legs while walking in the streets, no overly exposed cleavages, sexy see-through clothing etc. As this is a predominantly religious country, do respect their culture and tradition.
 Fortunately, the natives are fairly tolerant of the foibles of tourist in their dressing, it would not be asking too much to adhere to the above recommendation so as not to offend the strict code sense of the elders of the community.

-Have a pleasant journey in the Valley of the Gods and most importantly, 'hang loose!' over 6 years ago
+Have a pleasant journey in the Valley of the Gods and most importantly, 'hang loose!' about 9 years ago